-With the start of the school year right around the corner, Cook County Health & Hospitals System is encouraging families to get an annual physical exam and required immunizations for their children.
+With the start of the school year right around the corner, Cook County Health is encouraging families to get an annual physical exam and required immunizations for their children.

-“An easy way to keep your family healthy is making sure your students get immunizations and back-to-school physicals,” said Dr. Denise Cunill, a pediatrician and medical director at Cook County Health & Hospitals System’s Logan Square Health Center.
+“An easy way to keep your family healthy is making sure your students get immunizations and back-to-school physicals,” said Dr. Denise Cunill, a pediatrician and medical director at Cook County Health’s Logan Square Health Center.
 “These visits ensure that your children are able to reach their full potential at school.”